-TasCAHRD is the peak body for viral hepatitis in Tasmania.
+TasCAHRD is the peak body for providing support for viral hepatitis in Tasmania.

-We support those living with or at risk of hepatitis by providing case management, advocacy, referrals, and information about treatment, testing, transmission and prevention.
+We support those living with, or at risk of, hepatitis by providing advocacy, referrals, and information about treatment, testing, transmission and prevention.

 We also work to improve community health literacy surrounding hepatitis to help reduce stigma and discrimination and transmission while increasing testing and treatment.